easy2stake/elrond/README.md

 - **Local metrics:** Metrics collected from your node RPC/node/status page.
 - **Remote metrics:** Metrics collected using an OBSERVER_URL

-The only variable that MUST be setup in order to run the script is E_IDENTITY:
+The only variable that MUST be setup in order to run the script is IDENTITY:
 ```sh
 #Example:
 IDENTITY=easy2stake